-460R Belmont Street Brockton Massachusetts Phone #508-510-4091 Fax # 508-857-0815 "Regain your freedom......Discover your potential" Welcome to Independence Academy!
+460R Belmont Street Brockton Massachusetts Phone #508-510-4091 Fax # 508-857-0815 www.iarecoveryhs.org "Regain your freedom......Discover your potential"

+Welcome to Independence Academy!

-I would like to extend my welcome to all of you who are interested in what Independence Academy has to offer.
-As the director of our school, I am eager and deeply committed to making a positive difference in the lives our students.
-Our goal at Independence Academy is to provide an outstanding educational opportunity in a setting that is fully committed to helping young men and women on their journey of continued recovery.
+I would like to welcome you to the Independence Academy community!
+As the principal of our school, I am eager and deeply committed to making a positive difference in the lives our students.
+Our goal at Independence Academy is to provide students struggling with substance use an opportunity to develop and grow as individuals where they can make positive changes in their life and finish their high school education.
+Our mission is to engage students in a process of change where they can improve their health and wellness, live a self-directed life, and strive to reach their full potential.

-At our school we believe that all students deserve a high quality education.
+At our school we believe that for students to experience success in school and in life that they need to develop healthy relationships and experience positive connection with others.
+At Independence Academy our first priority is to create a safe, supportive environment where students can be vulnerable and develop a true sense of who they are as in individual so that they can grow socially, emotionally and academically.
+Additionally, we firmly believe that every student deserves the opportunity to receive a high-quality education.
 The staff at Independence Academy consists of highly trained, licensed teachers who are prepared to meet the needs of all learners while providing an engaging and rigorous curriculum.
-We realize that each student that attends Independence Academy has a different academic profile and different academic goals so it is our mission to work with each student individually in order to help them meet their goals.
+We realize that each student that attends Independence Academy has a different academic profile and different academic goals, so it is our mission to work with each student individually in order to help them meet their goals.